Lunardy2509/Ripely/README.md

 ## 📄 License

 © 2025 Ripely.
 All rights reserved.
-This repository is part of an educational project at **Apple Developer Academy @BINUS**.
-For non-commercial and learning purposes only.
+This repository is part of an educational project at **Apple Developer Academy @BINUS**for non-commercial and learning purposes only.

 ---